-Women’s health care costs are typically 39% higher than men’s during retirement, according to the Merrill Lynch/Age Wave study “Women and Financial Wellness: Beyond the Bottom Line.”
-What’s more, Inquiry Journal research shows that 79% of women require long-term care at some point in their lives.4 So having a plan in place to cover your future medical costs is a good idea.
+Women’s health care costs are typically 39% higher than men’s during retirement, according to the Merrill /Age Wave study “Women and Financial Wellness: Beyond the Bottom Line.”
+What’s more, research from the journal Inquiry shows that 79% of women require long-term care at some point in their lives.4 So having a plan in place to cover your future medical costs is a good idea.

-Account for them in your overall retirement planning and investment strategy, says Cynthia Hutchins, director of financial gerontology at Merrill Lynch Wealth Management.
-“You can also consider opening a Health Savings Account (HSA), if you haven’t already done so for the tax advantages they offer,” she adds.
-Once you file for Medicare at age 65, you’ll no longer be able to contribute to the HSA, but the funds invested in the account will continue to have the potential for growth, to help you pay for eligible health care expenses.
+Account for them in your overall retirement planning and investment strategy, says Cynthia Hutchins, director of financial gerontology at Bank of America.
+“You can also consider opening a Health Savings Account (HSA), if you haven’t already done so, for the tax advantages they offer,” she adds.
+Once you file for Medicare at age 65, you’ll no longer be able to contribute to an HSA, but the funds invested in the account will continue to have the potential for growth, to help you pay for eligible health care expenses.
 For more insights, check out “By the Numbers: Will You Need Long-Term Care?”

 What if I become a widow?
 How can I help ensure that I’ll be financially secure as I move forward alone?

-“While it’s difficult to prepare for the emotional impact of losing your spouse, there are steps you can take now, as a couple, to prepare.”—Cynthia Hutchins, director of financial gerontology, Merrill Lynch Wealth Management
+“While it’s difficult to prepare for the emotional impact of losing your spouse, there are steps you can take now, as a couple, to prepare.”—Cynthia Hutchins, director of financial gerontology, Bank of America

-Women are 3.5 times more likely to become widowed than men, according to 2018 widowhood research conducted by Merrill Lynch, in partnership with Age Wave.5 “While it’s difficult to prepare for the emotional impact of losing your spouse, there are steps you can take as a couple now to ensure that you are financially prepared for the next phase of your life,” says Cynthia Hutchins, director of financial gerontology at Merrill Lynch Wealth Management.
+Women are 3.5 times more likely to become widowed than men, according to 2018 widowhood research conducted by Merrill, in partnership with Age Wave.5 “While it’s difficult to prepare for the emotional impact of losing your spouse, there are steps you can take now, as a couple, to ensure that you are financially prepared for the next phase of your life,” says Cynthia Hutchins, director of financial gerontology at Bank of America.
 “Make sure that you both have easy access to all financial accounts and important papers.
 Create a will, assign power of attorney and confirm the beneficiary designations on your insurance and retirement plans.”